Upcoming voyages

 Sailing leConte Glacier

-Whether you're dreaming of a future voyage, have questions about our upcoming expeditions, or just want to say ahoy, send us a digital message in a bottle below.
+Whether you're dreaming of a future passage, have questions about our upcoming expeditions, or just want to say ahoy, send us a digital message in a bottle below.
 We check our inbox often (even from remote anchorages) and will get back to you as soon as we’re in calm seas and within signal range.

 About the journey